Hayden Norris

-Hayden Norris (born 21 August 2002) is an English international cyclist.
+Hayden Norris (born 21 August 2002) is an English cyclist.
 He has represented England at the Commonwealth Games.

 Biography

 Norris has been riding since the age of 13 and won the 2021 European Under-23 Championships gold medal in the sprint.
 He won the silver medal in the team sprint at the 2022 British National Track Championships, a year after winning bronze in the same event.

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham.
 He competed in three events; the men's sprint event where he finished in 19th place, the men's keirin event and the men's 1 km time trial.

+In 2024, he won the national Keirin title and Team sprint titles, at the 2024 British Cycling National Track Championships.

+On 7 October 2024 it was announced that Norris would make his elite debut as part of the Great Britain squad competing at the 2024 UCI Track Cycling World Championships.